wp-kit/auth/README.md

 > **Note:** This will be changing to a traditional config file similar to that found in Laravel once the ```UserProvider``` Guard has been built

-The recommended method of installing config files for WPKit Components is via ```wp-kit/vendor-publish``` command.
+The recommended method of installing config files for wp-kit components is via ```wp-kit/vendor-publish``` command.

 First, [install WP CLI](http://wp-cli.org/), and then install the package via: